 Environmental Design

-Environmental Design is broad-spectrum profession that incorporates many disciplines.
-The bachelor of science in environmental design is preparation for the Master of Landscape Architecture graduate program.
-Students begin by completing the Bachelor of Science degree with a major in environmental design.
+The Bachelor of Science in environmental design is direct preparation for the Master of Landscape Architecture graduate degree program.
+Students begin by completing a Bachelor of Science degree in environmental design.
 Successful performance in the coursework leads to placement in the Master of Landscape Architecture program.
 A successful student typically completes the undergraduate degree and the professional Master of Landscape Architecture degree in 5 years.

 For individuals who